palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

    written by T will still remain visible in this case, when they shouldn't be (because they were after the backup timestamp; clean-transactions-range is designed to catch this case, but it cleaned the wrong transactions table here).

+One possible approach is to perform clean-transactions-range on both transactions1 and transactions2.
+However, we prefer not to do this as clean-transactions-range can be time-consuming (requiring a range scan of all transactions started after the immutable timestamp at backup time), and we didn't want to have overly specific rules for backing up the coordination service as it was written to be general and abstract.

+We thus read the state of the coordination service before commencing our backup, and read it again after, verifying that the state hasn't changed.
+We find this acceptable in practice, as coordination service changes are typically rare (these involve use cases like enabling transactions2 or various database migrations).

 #### Cassandra and TimeLock Dependencies